Tearful Jason Day pulls out of WGC to be with mom

 "She's going in for surgery this Friday, and it's really hard to even comprehend being on the golf course right now because of what she's gone through.
 I'm glad I brought her over here."

-Dening now faces surgery at the James Cancer Centre at Ohio State University on Friday to remove a 3-4 cm mass on her lungs.
+Dening now faces surgery at the James Cancer Center at Ohio State University on Friday to remove a 3-4 cm mass on her lungs.

 Day was 12 when his father Alvyn died of stomach cancer.
 He subsequently began drinking, fighting and getting in trouble regularly.